Skip to contents

 Installation of R Packages

-Define Certara_Packages object in R as a character vector of the required package names:
+Define Certara_Packages object in R as a character vector of the required package names and start the installation:

 Certara_Packages <- c("Certara.RsNLME",